dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

 ## Useful GRBL Commands:
 The webUI has fewer buttons than the interface that's served up by the xProV5 itself when you first connect to it:
 - **Reset** - instead of a clearly labelled button, you have to hit the refresh symbol button.
+Looking into the js code, it is sending the best reset command, equivalent to Ctrl-X. Specificaly, `SendRealtimeCmd(String.fromCharCode(0x18));`.
 - **Unlock** - There's no unlock button in webui, so you have to send the gcode *$X* after reset.

 ## Facing Wasteboard: